StevenYeu/sdsc_interview_workshop/README.md

 For the best viewing experience, please install this [tool](https://github.com/maaslalani/slides)

-Note: For one of the slides, you'll need python installed

-Add Pictures of the slides, under the `Slides` folder.
+Alternatively, there images of the slides, under the `Slides` folder.